HildoBijl/stepwise/packages/physics-core/src/FloatUnit/README.md

 ## Display

-The `FloatUnit` has the same display functions as the `Float` object.
+The `FloatUnit` has the same display functions as the `PrecisionNumber` object.
 The most common ones are:

 ```
 console.log(c.str) // String representation